Derry beat Donegal in titanic Ulster Final battle

 However, two Shane McGuigan points ensured extra time and Derry's four further scores proved enough.

-An Aaron Doherty score gave Donegal an initial lead in extra time but points from Emmett Bradley, McGuigan, full-back Brendan Rogers and Conor Glass secured the Oak Leafers' triumph as Michael Murphy, playing on virtually one leg at that stage, had a last-ditch 13-metre free blocked by the massed Derry defence after a Ciaran Thompson score had cut the margin to two.
+An Aaron Doherty score gave Donegal an initial lead in extra time but points from Emmett Bradley, McGuigan, full-back Brendan Rogers and Conor Glass secured the Oak Leafers' triumph as Michael Murphy, playing on virtually one leg at that stage, had a last-ditch 13-metre free blocked by the massed Derry defence after an earlier Ciaran Thompson point.

 Thousands of ecstatic Derry supporters turned the St Tiernach's Park pitch into a sea of red and white after the final whistle amid emotional scenes as captain Chrissy McKaigue lifted the Anglo-Celt Cup.